Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc E - The Missing Vistana.md

 ## E8c.
 Rictavio’s Wagon
 <span class="citation"><em>This scene takes place in Chapter 5: Area N5</em></span>

-Once the players or Arabelle have convinced him to do so, [[Non-Player Characters#Rictavio|Rictavio]] produces a key from his sleeve and opens the door.
+Once the players or Arabelle have convinced him to do so, [[Personnages Non-Joueurs#Rictavio|Rictavio]] produces a key from his sleeve and opens the door.
 When he does, the players can see that the wagon contains a soft bed of straw, a comfortable woolen blanket, a few books, and a young Vistana girl—Arabelle—who is clutching a plush saber-toothed tiger to her chest and wearing a beaded necklace with a carved copper amulet.

 ![[Arabelle.png]]
 <span class="credit">"Arabelle" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>